oribarilan/JavaTestGenerator/README.md

 # JavaTestGenerator
-Tests generator for java projects
+A Pyhon test generator utility script for Java projects.